paraseba/blog/posts/2015-12-21-why-is-applicative-more-efficient-than-monad.markdown

 `Data.Array`'s implementation.

-For the `<*>` to behave similarly to lists, we want to apply every function on the left to every value in the array on the right.
+For the `<*>` to behave similarly to lists, we want to apply every function on the left to every value in the right argument array.
 We can use list comprehension and the fact that `Data.Arrays` are `Foldable` so they provide `toList`.
 Since we are at it, we make our `Arr` also `Foldable`